LukeIreland1/trump-tweet-semantics/docs/report.md

 When implementing my models, I discovered that the fairest, most reproducible method of comparison was using Scikit Learn's [Pipelines](https://medium.com/towards-artificial-intelligence/text-classification-by-xgboost-others-a-case-study-using-bbc-news-articles-5d88e94a9f8)[^16], and began altering my code to minimise the difference between how classifiers are ran, to isolate the performance of the classifier down to the algorithm itself and not any pre-processing.
 I had to cut Latent Sentiment Analysis as it didn't fit this streamlined format, due to the way it retrospectively trains itself.
 Scikit Learn is another Python NLP library that builds on the NLP available in NLTK.
 Pipelines are flexible data types that contain steps which define how a particular algorithm should be prepared, and then trained.

 The function that would be used to evaluate the pipelines: `cross_val_score`, gave a `scoring` parameter with many options[^18], I chose accuracy score, which simply compares prediction labels with actual labels, but there were a range of alternatives available, such as average precision, balanced accuracy score, Brier score, F1 score and Normalized Discounted Cumulative Gain.
+Precision Recall is useful because (and add to Chapter 5)

 For tweet generation, I used [Markovify](https://github.com/jsvine/markovify)[^18], which I found from [this](https://medium.com/@mc7968/whatwouldtrumptweet-topic-clustering-and-tweet-generation-from-donald-trumps-tweets-b191fccaffb2)[^19] article attempting the same thing.
 Markovify is a Python library that uses Markov chains to generate text based on an input corpora.
 The article listed multiple approaches, including using a Keras API and k-means clustering to build a Machine Learning model to feed into tweet generators, but that added a significant layer of obscurity, and made less coherent tweets.

 # 3. Data Pre-processing

 ## 3.1 Dataset

+TODO:

+- Add wordcloud before and after cleaning

 The dataset I extracted from Trump Twitter Archive, was last updated 5th March 2020 and contains 46208 tweets.